 High Grass and Weeds

 Not only are high grass and weeds unsightly eyesores on our City; but they pose a fire hazard, block visibility for drivers, harbor rodents and snakes, and contribute to pests like mosquitoes and chiggers.
 Nacogdoches city code says that property owners are responsible for maintaining their yards and vacant lots.
-City code states that grass and weeds that are 12 inches or higher are a violation.
+Any lot with grass and weeds that are 12 inches or higher is a violation.

 "Illegal dumping" is putting trash, garbage, waste and/or anything discarded where it doesn't belong, whether or not the person dumping owns the property.
 Putting trash in a dumpster that is not yours is a crime, including the City of Nacogdoches dumpsters.

 Not all Junk Vehicles are obvious as junk.
 "Junked Vehicles" means any motor vehicle which is self-propelled and:

 1. Does not have lawfully attached to it;

 b) A valid motor vehicle inspection certificate; and